Multi-person 3D pose estimation from unlabelled data: Conclusions

-Looking into the future, we would like to improve the accuracy of our estimator model by refining the training with hyperparameter tuning.
-Additionally, we have thought about two projects to extend the present work: train the system with cameras mounted on a mobile robot that can be very useful for robot navigation applications; design a model capable of learning the intrinsics and extrinsics of the cameras to generalize over different scenarios.
-With this last project, the model would be scenario agnostic and the user would only need to mount the cameras and run the system without any training.
+As future work, we aim to enhance the accuracy of our estimator model by refining the training with hyperparameter tuning.
+Additionally, we consider developing models trained with data including intrinsic and extrinsic camera parameters to pave the way to remove the need for scenario-specific training.
+With this latter project, the model would be robot-agnostic, allowing users to simply mount the cameras on the robot, calibrate them, and run the system without any training.